gwax/www-gwax/posts/2006/05/lets-get-a-clonin.rst

 forgo the cloning and do that.

-*Elephant Birds:* Gigantic flightless birds and I do mean gigantic, sometimes >10 feet tall and >Â½ ton.
+*Elephant Birds:* Gigantic flightless birds and I do mean gigantic, sometimes >10 feet tall and >½ ton.
 I don't really have any good reason or domesticable use for elephant birds so let's just go with because I think they're neat besides people could use them for whatever people use ostriches and emus for.